shinglyu/rust-ml-sagemaker/README.md

 * Go back to the framework folder, run `make create-ecr-repo` to create the ECR repository
 * Run `make build-and-push` to build and push the image to ECR

+### Training and Deploying
+Once you have built and pushed your container image to ECR, you can train and deploy your model using one of the following options:

+**Option 1: Using the AWS Console**

+1. Create a Training Job using the AWS Console > SageMaker > Training Jobs > Create training job > Select "Your own algorithm container in ECR" as algorithm source.
+2. Create the Model, Endpoint configuration, and deploy the endpoint using the AWS Console > SageMaker > Inference section.

+**Option 2: Using the included example SageMaker notebook**

+There is an `train_and_deploy.ipynb` notebook in each folder.
+Open them in SageMaker Studio and execute all cells.
+It shows how to run train the model and deploy as an endpoint using SageMaker Python SDK.

+**Option 3: Using the AWS SDK for Python or Rust or AWS CLI**

+1. Use the AWS SDK in Python or AWS SDK for Rust to create a training job and deploy your model.
+2. Alternatively, use the AWS CLI to create a training job and deploy your model.

 # Testing
 * We use `git-secrets` to scan for credentials and secrets
 ```